-Nomin Zezegmaa (DE/MN) is a Berlin based multidisciplinary artist, designer, researcher and writer working between The Netherlands, Mongolia and Germany.
+Nomin Zezegmaa (DE/MN) is a multidisciplinary artist, researcher and writer working between The Netherlands, Mongolia and Germany.

 Nomin Zezegmaa studied Fashion at the University of Applied Sciences in Berlin between 2012 and 2014 and received her Bachelor’s Degree from the Gerrit Rietveld Academy in Amsterdam in 2020.
 Since 2018 Nomin has been exhibiting in solo and group exhibitions.

 Her works have been on display at Het Hem in Zaandam, het Stedelijk Museum in Amsterdam, the Rietveld Pavilion in Amsterdam and Prenzlauer Studio in Berlin.
 Nomin her work has also been on display various times in Mongolia such as; Red Ger Creative Space in Ulaanbaatar, The Endless Knot, group exhibition at Lkham Gallery and Spirit of Gobi: Consilience, group exhibition at Union of Mongolian Artists gallery, Ulaanbaatar.
 She has been nominated for the Autonomous Arts Award at the Gerrit Rietveld Academy in 2020 and shortlisted for the Losito Art Prize in 2021.

 She self-published several books and essays, amongst others ‘108’, in 2019 and ‘The Shamanic Gaze – An Investigation into Mongol Futurist Ways of Being’ in 2020.

 15.12 Highsnobiety Here’s what these industry insiders think of Elesse Tailor’s upcycled collections by Ruhi Parmar Amin.